 Around the Airport

 Swiss Aeropole are the operators of the civil airport and the business park around it.
-They offer a great viewing terrace on top of their main building, overviewing most of the airfield and right in front of the civil apron.
+They offer a great viewing terrace on top of their hangar, overviewing most of the airfield.
+The entry to the civil apron is right next to the building.
 To use this facility, visitors must make prior arrangements and pay a modest fee.
 See our More Info panel for the Aeropole website with contact information.
-As the terrace is some 450m from the runway, bring a really long lens for photography and hope for clear air.
-The bizz apron is at about 200m and the southern taxiway between that and the runway.
+The terrace is some 250m from the runway, so bring at least a 300mm lens for fighters and trainers.
+The southern taxiway is at about half that distance.

 The runway crossings are now closed by default, but this spot at the Route de Morens is still available.
 It offers a very close view on the southern taxiway, a rather good one on the runway and an acceptable one on the northern taxiway.
 Steps are needed for photography over the fence.
 To get here, follow the directions to the Aeropole but carry on straight ahead after Belle Ferme.
 As with the other spots on this side, the sun gets behind the planes halfway in the afternoon.